-1. Elections for membership on the executive committee shall be run by the executive committee each year during the period April 1 through May 1.
-Prior to elections, nominations shall be solicited from the entire

-Graduate Faculty.

-- 2. Only members of the Graduate Faculty shall be eligible to vote for executive committee positions. - 3.
-The term of office for members of the executive committee shall be staggered two-year terms, commencing at the close of the spring semester. - 4.
+- 1. Elections for membership on the executive committee shall be run by the executive committee each year during the period April 1 through May 1.
+Prior to elections, nominations shall be solicited from the entire Graduate Faculty. - 2.
+Only members of the Graduate Faculty shall be eligible to vote for executive committee positions. - 3.
+Following the nomination period and elections, if any of seats one (1) through eight (8) on the executive committee remain unfilled, the chair of the executive committee may nominate a graduate faculty member with their consent to fill the open seat.
+Each nomination must be approved by majority vote of the executive committee.
+After the vote, the committee will appoint the member for the remainder of the vacated term.
+The chair should consider the following when choosing graduate faculty to fill an open seat: - 1.
+If an unfilled seat is seat one (1), two (2), three (3), four (4), five (5) or six (6), the appointee should be from the same school that the open seat represents. - 2.
+If there is more than one nominee for other seats, a nominee who was not elected should be considered for appointment to an open seat. - 4.
+The term of office for members of the executive committee shall be staggered two-year terms, commencing at the close of the spring semester. - 5.
 No person may serve more than three consecutive terms on the executive committee, except for position #7 (Article IV.A.).